pugo/Pugo-Oric/README.md

 ## Exiting

-Since the emulator does not have any GUI with interaction at this point the best way is to press `ctrl-c` in the terminal window you started the emulator in.
+Since the emulator does not have any GUI with interaction at this point the best way is to simply close the window.

+It is also possible to press `ctrl-c` in the terminal window where the emulator was started.
 On the first press of `ctrl-c` the emulator will enter the monitor mode.
 See the monitor section below for more information about the monitor.
 To exit for real, press `ctrl-c` a second time.

-Sending `SIGINT` twice to the process shoud achieve the same result.

 ## Monitor